Deploy managed Ubuntu nodes on EKS¶

 Point the managed node group to the new template version.

-This keeps your cluster always up-to-date with minimal manual effort.
+This will keep your cluster always up-to-date with minimal manual effort.